howardkyu/Lightrail-API-V2-Docs/docs/home.md

 Lightrail makes it easy to create gift cards, manage customer account credit, run promotional discount programs, and collect payment all in one unified checkout solution.

 The checkout solution allows you to submit a customer's shopping cart along with a list of sources to pay for the order.
-The payment sources can be value held by that customer in Lightrail along with external value, such as a credit card, to pay for any remainder of the order.
-Lightrail takes care of the complexity of regarding the split-tender transaction, ensuring value in Lightrail and external credit cards are charged the correct amount.
+The payment sources can be value held by that customer in Lightrail along with external value, such as a credit card.
+Lightrail takes care of the complexity regarding the split-tender transaction, ensuring value in Lightrail and external credit cards are charged the correct amount.

+Lightrail enables you to offer gift cards, account credits, and sophisticated promotions, all of which can be used seamlessly during checkout.

 ### Checkout with Lightrail
 Checkout is done by creating an order through the `/transactions/orders` endpoint.
 Let's look at an example.

-Suppose you're running an ad campaign for 20% all orders that use the promotion code "EASYMONEY".
+Suppose you're running an ad campaign for 20% off all orders that use the promotion code "EASYMONEY".
 Perhaps a customer who has $20 account credits visits your store, enters the promotion code, and wants to purchase a $30 product.
-Using the `/orders` endpoint it is easy to complete the payment for this entire transaction in a single request.
+Using the `/transactions/orders` endpoint it is easy to complete the payment for this entire transaction in a single request.

 **Request**: `POST /transactions/orders`
 ```json